Woman arrested after standoff at St. Louis Park apartment

-A dispute over loud music between two residents of a St. Louis Park apartment building Monday night escalated into a standoff with police and ended peacefully early Tuesday with one arrest.
+A dispute over loud music between two residents of a St. Louis Park apartment building Monday night escalated into a standoff with police and ended peacefully with one arrest early Tuesday.

 Police responded about 7:45 p.m.
 Monday when a woman living in an apartment building near S. Xylon Avenue and Minnetonka Boulevard reported that another woman who had been playing loud music threatened her with a firearm.